Football at the 1952 Summer Olympics: Soviet Union vs Yugoslavia

 The first meeting between the Soviet Union and Yugoslavia is still the most famous one.
 On the political level, the Soviet leader Joseph Stalin and the Yugoslav leader Josip Broz Tito split in 1948, which resulted in Yugoslavia being excluded from the Communist Information Bureau.
 The origin of the conflict was Tito's refusal to submit to Stalin's interpretations and visions of politics and in process becoming a Soviet satellite state.
 Before the match, both Tito and Stalin sent telegrams to their national teams, which showed just how important it was for the two head of states.
 Yugoslavia led 5–1, but a Soviet comeback in the last 15 minutes resulted in a 5–5 draw.
 The match was replayed, Yugoslavia winning 3–1.
-The defeat to the archrivals hit Soviet football hard, and after just three games played in the season, CDKA Moscow, who had made up most of the USSR squad, was forced to withdraw from the league and later disbanded.
+The defeat to their archrivals hit Soviet football hard, and after just three games played in the season, CDKA Moscow, who had made up most of the USSR squad, was forced to withdraw from the league by Joseph Stalin and later disbanded.
 Furthermore, Boris Arkadiev, who coached both USSR and CDKA, was stripped of his Merited Master of Sports of the USSR title.